• Home

 Linda Robertson

-I'm an artist, art instructor and the author of the Embracing Encaustic book series.
-I create imagined landscapes with lush botanical forms and vibrant colors reminiscent of places I have loved, like my childhood home in Hawai’i and my current home in the US Pacific Northwest.
+I'm an artist, art instructor, and the author of the Embracing Encaustic book series.
+I create imagined landscapes filled with lush botanical forms and vibrant colors that evoke cherished places, such as my childhood home in Hawai’i and my current residence in the US Pacific Northwest.
+Living near inspiring natural areas has always been a

 Linda Robertson